chriso0710/pikiosk/README.md

 - When using Wifi configure Wifi settings via Ansible
 - Create the Ansible hosts file automatically from the output of the nmap scan
 - Set the default language (accept language header) in Chromium
-- Make the Pi 3 operate as a Bluetooth Beacon (iBeacon and/or Eddystone) device and notify smartphone users of nearby conference actions, configure Beacon settings via Ansible
+- Make the Pi 3 operate as a Bluetooth beacon (iBeacon and/or Eddystone) device and notify smartphone users of nearby conference actions, configure beacon settings via Ansible

 ## Contributing